Seasonal Hog Price Patterns

 The first is an average price index for each month.
 This shows the average relationship of prices in a particular month to the average for all months in the years included in the index calculation.
 The index primarily reflects the seasonal variation in price, since the calculation procedure eliminates most of the price variation caused by other factors.

 The other kind of information presented is a variability factor that provides an indication of the reliability of the price index for a particular month.
 It is based on the variability of prices for a given month during the years included in the index calculation.
-Specifically, the points on the charts that are above and below a particular monthly index indicate the range where the index for that month could be expected to fall 68 percent of the time.
-The 68 percent range statistically represents the average plus or minus one standard deviation.
+Specifically, the points on the charts that are above and below a particular monthly index indicate the range where the index for that month could be expected to fall 68% of the time.
+The 68% range statistically represents the average plus or minus one standard deviation.

 Use Figure 1 as an example.
-The February seasonal index value is 95, and the variability range is as high as 104 percent or as low as 87 percent of the annual average.
-Approximately two-thirds of the time prices would fall in this range.
+The February seasonal index value is 95, and the variability range is as high as 106% or as low as 85% of the annual average.
+Historically, prices fall in this range approximately two-thirds of the time.
 The smaller the variability factor (the closer the points are to the index value) the more reliable the monthly index is.
 Later in this article we describe how to use the seasonal index to forecast prices.

 Patterns by Type of Hogs